 - Posting Facebook ads

 - Additional social networks and community

 - Different price comparison platforms

 What is the way to the success of your digital e-commerce site?

 Outbound marketing is designed to spread your message to consumers.
 Go “hunt” them in short.
-They were not necessarily looking for the product, and we appeal to them in different and diverse ways: TV, radio, sms, newsletters, email marketing, Facebook ads, Google GDN ads, etc. Having reviewed in general the approach that must be taken for success in marketing an ecommerce site, we will now focus on everything related to the worlds of promoting an ecommerce site organically.
+They were not necessarily looking for the product, and we appeal to them in different and diverse ways: TV, radio, SMS, newsletters, email marketing, Facebook ads, Google GDN ads, etc. Having reviewed in general the approach that must be taken for success in marketing an ecommerce site, we will now focus on everything related to the world of promoting an ecommerce site organically.

-Promoting an ecommerce site organically – How do you do it?
+Promoting an e-commerce site organically – How do you do it?

 #1 Optimizing the content of the product pages on the website